 There is much more to Pattaya than just once-in-a-lifetime parties and a raging nightlife.
 This renowned beach resort town in Thailand has both adventurous and rustic sides to it that are equally fascinating.
 It is only when you dare to dive within and unearth its precious secrets you will realize the significance of Thai traditions and the raw beauty of its modern escapades that leave you with memories for life.
-Here is a list of the best things to do in Pattaya and why it garners travelers all round the year.

 If you are an ardent architectural fan, you will love the Sanctuary of Truth.
 Designed to pay homage to ancient religions and philosophies, the Sanctuary looks as though a vision from heaven has been recreated on Earth.
 This sanctuary consists of a huge wooden building embellished with delicate hand carvings that is a study in Thai architectural styles.
 Visitors can enjoy a wholesome trip here as a range of activities are organized such as horseback riding and elephant trekking.
 You can also witness Thai boxing; Thai cultural shows and even ride with a speed boat.